 Inu placed on four-day remand in murder case

-A Dhaka court today placed Hasanul Haq Inu, president of Jatiya Samajtantrik Dal (JSD), on a four-day remand in a case filed over the death of Khalid Hasan Saifullah, a student of class 11, during quota protests in Lalbagh on July 18.
+A Dhaka court yesterday placed Hasanul Haq Inu, president of Jatiya Samajtantrik Dal (JSD), on a four-day remand in a case filed over the death of Khalid Hasan Saifullah, a student of class 11, during student protests in Lalbagh on July 18.

 Dhaka Metropolitan Magistrate Mehera Mahbub passed the order after investigation officer Akkas Miah, also a sub-inspector of Lalbagh Police Station, produced him in court seeking a seven-day remand.